Ensembl/WiggleTools/README.md

 * AUC

-Computes the area under the curve (AUC) of the an iterator:
+Computes the area under the curve (AUC) of an iterator:

 ```
-wiggletools AUC test/fixedStep.bw test/variableStep.bw
+wiggletools AUC test/fixedStep.bw
 ```

 * meanI